-At the time I was using the E-trac I was also a dealer.
-I could take people out for a few hours and teach them to use the E-trac.
+At the time I was using the Minelab E-TRAC I was also a metal detector dealer.
+I could take people out for a few hours and teach them to use the E-TRAC.
 With so many people writing and doing videos on every metal detector possible it’s easier than ever to understand your metal detector but some things you can only learn by getting out detecting and getting the experience learning what your detector is telling you.

 If you own a T2, a fan of Teknetics please hear me out before you get upset.
-I know the T2 is a great metal detector.
+I know the Teknetics T2 is a great metal detector.
 So many people out there love that metal detector and some incredible finds have been made with the T2 over the years.
 My problem was we just didn’t speak the same language.
-I tried, I wanted it to be my Visual display detector but we just didn’t get along.
-The person I traded it to was making good finds with it in a matter of minutes, it just wasn’t for me.
+I tried, I wanted it to be my visual display detector but we just didn’t get along.
+The person I traded it to was getting great metal detecting finds in a matter of minutes, it just wasn’t for me.
 If you go back through the blog I had planned on writing about it as I went along and doing a review.
 It never happened because I just never understood it well enough.
 Sometimes you have to move on and know when to move on.

 Years ago when I first got into metal detecting I was using a very popular metal detector, again, many people were posting great finds with it.
 I had that machine for years and we never got along.
 I really wish I would have got rid of it years earlier and moved on because even after years of use I never connected with that metal detector.
 It’s not the detectors fault I just didn’t understand its language.